RisqiRisfianda/Mandiri-Sekuritas---Data-Analyst-Technical-Test-Submission/README.md

-# User Behavior Analysis – Data Analyst Technical Test Submission
+# Data Analyst Technical Test Submission
 This project analyzes customer behavior using a public dataset containing customer, card, and transaction information.
 The analysis was conducted to complete an assessment for Mandiri Sekuritas, which included SQL queries, visualizations, and an interactive dashboard.

 ## 🛠️ Tools